SENG330/course/README.md

 ## Schedule and Topics

+SEE THE [ONLINE-NOTES](lectures/notes-online.md) FILE FOR UP TO DATE SCHEDULE AND SYLLABUS.

 The following schedule is subject to change.
 The Book Chapter link takes you to the relevant Springer online material.
 The Module/Topic notes can be found in this repo, under lectures.

 |[Book Chapter](https://link.springer.com/book/10.1007/978-3-030-24094-3#toc) | Module/Topic |  | Week | Day 1 | Day 2 | Day 3 | Due |